 On the OpenZeppelin 2.0 release, we committed ourselves to keeping a stable API.
 We aim to more precisely define what we understand by stable and API here, so users of the library can understand these guarantees and be confident their project won’t break unexpectedly.

 In a nutshell, the API being stable means if your project is working today, it will continue to do so.
 New contracts and features will be added in minor releases, but only in a backwards compatible way.
+The exception to this rule are contracts in the Drafts category, which should be considered unstable.

 While the internal implementation of functions may change, their semantics and signature will remain the same.
 The domain of their arguments will not be less restrictive (e.g. if transferring a value of 0 is disallowed, it will remain disallowed), nor will general state restrictions be lifted (e.g.